i2p/i2p.www/i2p2www/spec/ssu.rst

   always 0 and the port is always 0, and the receiver should use the packet's source address and port.

 * This message may be sent via IPv4 or IPv6.
-If IPv6, Alice must include her IPv4 address and port.
+  If the message is over IPv6 for an IPv4 introduction, or (as of release 0.9.50) over IPv4 for an IPv6 introduction, Alice must include her introduction address and port.

 * If Alice includes her address/port, Bob may perform additional validation before continuing.